SampsonML/path-minimized-latent-odes/README.md

 You should generate something like this
 <img src="/images/dho_lode_demo.png" height="500">

+## Notes on hyperparameter choices
+**dims**: this is the dimensions of the data vector which should be in the shape (batch_index, data_len, data_dims) **hidden**: the size of the hidden dimensions of the encoder model (often just set this equal to latent) **latent**: the dimensionality of the latent space, conventional wisdom when using a VAE is this should be roughly equal to the *true* dimensionality of your system (note not data dims).
+With the path-minimiser we encourage redundancy of extra dimensions so if unsure...go large
+**width**: the width of the MLP layers, note the MLP represents df/dt in latent space **depth**: how many hidden layers in the MLP **alpha**: the strength of the path length penalty, reccomend roughly 0.1 -> 1 **dt**: the time step (initial for adaptive solvers) of the numerical integrator.
+Note this should always be lower than the smallest dt in the data.
+I.e. if you have 10 points between 0 -> 2 seconds set dt < 2 / 10
+**lr**: we use a cosine-onecycle lr schedule, this sets the peak value [see docs](https://optax.readthedocs.io/en/latest/api/optimizer_schedules.html)
+**batch_size**: the batch size for the the mini-batch GD **steps**: total training steps
+**data**: the path to the data vectors in shape (batch_index, data_len, data_dims) **time**: path to the time vectors in shape (batch_index, data_len) **precision64**: boolean to set float64 (jax automatically works in float32), for ODEs that are somewhat stiff, use float64.
+If you can afford it, use float64.

 ### Citation
 If you make use of this code please cite: